antjones11/Diplomacy-Web/README.md

-Web version of Diplomacy game
+Web version of Diplomacy game.